Most comprehensive information and links

 Look at New York State contracts and see who is doing business with the State.

-Comptroller DiNapoli created Open Book New York as way to make government more transparent by 'opening up the books' of State and local governments, so you can see how your taxpayer dollars are spent.
+Comptroller DiNapoli created Open Book New York as a way to make government more transparent by 'opening up the books' of State and local governments, so you can see how your taxpayer dollars are spent.

 Get your Free Annual Report

 ePropertyWatch is the service offered directly to homeowners by CoreLogic.
 Now, for the first time, they bring this capability directly to homeowners.
 Now you can conveniently monitor your home for liens, value changes, and neighborhood activity yourself.
 It's free and safe.
-Sign up for the information about your property here: Sign me up for free eProperty Watch for my home
+Sign up for the information about your property here: Sign me up for free eProperty

 Check for local amenities: